Monday, December 15, 2008

 A big development is the cell phone that I purchased today.
 I’m still working figuring out voicemail but if you want to give me a shout-out please do.
 You’ll probably need to dial 011 to call outside the United States and the country code for Morocco is 212.
 My number is then 059154291.
 Morocco is 4 hours ahead of Eastern time.
 Calling via Skype should be pretty easy and incoming calls are free for me (lucky me!).

 Another important purchase was the knock-off adidas pants that I bought at the souk (market).
 Apparently its somewhat socially questionable for anyone (even males) to wear shorts so I guess I was being a bit scandalous by running in shorts and showing off my calves.
 The warm-up pants are a nice blue velvet-like material and will be great to run in once temps get to 100.
-I guess I’ll just run at 4 in the morning?
+I guess I’ll just run at

 On Sun I head of to my community based training site.
 Since I pretty much exhaust my Dariya vocabulary in about 5 minutes, I can imagine some awkward silence.
 I guess thats the best way to learn though?
 I’ll be there for a week and then back to Ouarzazate which is starting to feel more and more comfortable.